Frix-x/klippain/docs/pinout.md

 So in order to populate your own `mcu.cfg` file, just copy one of the [user template](./../user_templates/mcu_defaults/) into it.
 Then feel free to change the wiring to your liking.
 For example, if you have wired your part fan to port `FAN3` instead of `FAN0`, just change the definition to `PART_FAN=MCU_FAN3` and that's it!

+  > **Info**
-  > **NOTA** : Klipper does not allow `[board_pins]` sections to contain pin modifiers such as `!`, `^` and `~`.
+  > Klipper does not allow `[board_pins]` sections to contain pin modifiers such as `!`, `^` and `~`.
 Moreover, when configuring multiple MCUs at the same time, all the aliases used in the hardware sections must be prefixed with the MCU name.
 This is a current limitation of Klipper and is why you need to use the overrides.cfg file to add them.

 ## Using a new MCU